- We advise you to exercise normal safety precautions in Cambodia.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-You should not consume home-made or unlabelled alcohol.
+Home-made, or unlabelled alcohol is widely available in Cambodia and should be avoided.
 Alcoholic drinks can be mixed with harmful substances, particularly methanol, which can cause serious illness, blindness, brain injury or death.
 If you suspect that you or a companion may have been poisoned, you need to act quickly and get urgent medical attention.
 Symptoms of methanol poisoning can include fatigue, headaches and nausea, similar to the effects as excessive drinking, but with pronounced vision problems that may include blurred or snowfield vision, flashes of light, tunnel vision, changes in colour perception, dilated pupils, difficulty looking at bright lights, or blindness.
 If you suspect that you, or anyone you are travelling with, have been affected by methanol or other poisoning, it is imperative that you seek immediate medical attention, which could be vital in avoiding permanent disability or death.
 All suspected cases of methanol poisoning should be reported to local police.

 Health and medical services in Cambodia are generally of a very poor quality and very limited in the services they can provide.
 Outside the capital there are almost no medical facilities equipped to deal with medical emergencies.
 Hospitals and doctors generally require up-front payment in cash.
 In the event of a serious illness or accident, medical evacuation to a destination with the appropriate facilities would be necessary.
 Air evacuations, often to Bangkok or Singapore, are very expensive.
 All medical costs, including evacuations, are at the traveller’s expense.